 I have worked with and continue to work with all size businesses, from a diversity of industries.

-I’ve done in six countries to date: South Africa, United States, United Kingdom, Australia, Uganda, Brazil.
+I’ve done work “in” seven countries to date: South Africa, the United States, the United Kingdom, Australia, Uganda, Brazil, and South Korea.

 I will give you clear, actionable deliverables and explain why you should do them.

 I try and keep a small client base so that I can focus and deliver quality over quantity.
 I am very aware there are a lot of these businesses that promise they offer everything (SEO, Ads, Social media, strategy, content, app design, web design etc) and they are really just middle men outsourcing everything and delivering poor service, and slowly.
 I aim for my work to be lightning fast, and my mind to be as smart as a whip.
 Which is why…